I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_create_key_information.md

 A pointer to a <b>SECURITY_QUALITY_OF_SERVICE</b> structure, which is defined in Winnt.h.
 This member is defined starting with Windows Vista.

+`DesiredAccess`

+The access mask that was specified by the thread that is attempting to create the registry key.
+This member is defined starting with Windows Vista.

+`GrantedAccess`

+An access mask that indicates the access rights that have been granted to the thread that is attempting to create the registry key.
+For more information about this member, see Remarks.
+This member is defined starting with Windows Vista.

+`Disposition`

+A value that indicates whether the registry key was created.
+For more information about this member, see the <i>Disposition</i> parameter of the <a href="..\wdm\nf-wdm-zwcreatekey.md">ZwCreateKey</a> routine and the following Remarks section.
+This member is defined starting with Windows Vista.

+`ResultObject`

+A pointer to a location that receives the address of the key object that represents the created registry key.
+For more information about this member, see Remarks.
+This member is defined starting with Windows Vista.

+`CallContext`

+Optional driver-defined context information that the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine can supply.
+This member is defined starting with Windows Vista.

+`RootObjectContext`

+A pointer to a driver-defined context information that the driver has associated with the root of the path for the registry object by calling <a href="..\wdm\nf-wdm-cmsetcallbackobjectcontext.md">CmSetCallbackObjectContext</a>.
+This member is defined starting with Windows Vista.

 `Transaction`

 A pointer to a transaction object that the operation is attempted on.
 If this member is <b>NULL</b>, the operation is being performed in non-transactional context.
 This member is defined starting with Windows Vista.

+`Reserved`

+Starting with Windows Vista, if this member is 1, then it is safe to cast this structure to type <a href="..\wdm\ns-wdm-_reg_create_key_information_v1.md">REG_CREATE_KEY_INFORMATION_V1</a>, which contains additional parameters.

+In versions of Windows before Windows Vista, this member is always 0.

 ## Remarks
 The configuration manager passes this structure to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine every time a thread attempts to create a key—for example, when a user-mode thread calls <b>RegCreateKey</b> or <b>RegCreateKeyEx</b> or when a driver calls <a href="..\wdm\nf-wdm-zwcreatekey.md">ZwCreateKey</a>.